raneemr05/devops_monitoring/README.md

     - Under 'Dashboards',
     - Select 'Node Exporter Full'
         - Grafana user 'rfmoz' kindly created this dashhboard for demonstrating the Grafana with the Node_Exporter containers and Prometheus, more information can be found here https://grafana.com/grafana/dashboards/1860-node-exporter-full/
+4) cAdvisor
+To analyze resource usage and performance characteristics of running containers